TuxTheAstronaut/DiscordTweaks/README.md

 # DiscordTweaks
-DiscordTweaks is a collection of themes that make small changes to discords default theme
+DiscordTweaks is a collection of themes that make small changes to discords theme